SivaAdithya10/idfc-fame-5/README.md

     **Note:** The `rehype-raw` and `react-syntax-highlighter` dependencies have been installed to resolve build issues.

 **Note:** The chat interface now allows selection of specific Gemini models (`gemini-2.5-pro` (default), `gemini-2.5-flash`, `gemini-2.5-flash-lite`).

+### Fix for TypeError: B.map is not a function

+Resolved a `TypeError: B.map is not a function` occurring in the chat interface.
+This error was caused by the `aiModels` or `suggestedPrompts` data not being an array when fetched from the backend APIs (`/api/aimodels/` and `/api/suggestedprompts/`).

+The fix involves adding `Array.isArray()` checks in `react_frontend/src/pages/Chat.tsx` before attempting to call `.map()` on the fetched data.
+This ensures that `aiModels` and `suggestedPrompts` are always treated as arrays, preventing the runtime error.
+If the API returns non-array data, the corresponding state is initialized with an empty array, and a console warning is logged.

 ### Building the Frontend